front-end-foundations/6-Basilica/readme.md

 ```

 * Create a `scss` directory at the _top level_ of the project folder (e.g. not in the app folder)
 * Save or copy `styles.css` into it as `styles.scss` - note the `.scss` suffix

+For today's class, I have created a folder `scss/imports` and a new file `scss/styles.scss`.
+Examine them.
+We will come back to them later.

-* Run the SASS processor and test your setup by adding something like the following to the scss file:
+Run the SASS processor and test your setup by temporarily adding the following to the scss file:

 ```css
 * { color red !important }